amcpherson/remixt/README.md

 ## Parallelism Using Pypeliner

-Demix uses the pypeliner python library for parallelism.
+ReMixT uses the pypeliner python library for parallelism.
 Several of the scripts described above will complete more quickly on a multi-core machine or on a cluster.

 To run a script in multicore mode, using a maximum of 4 cpus, add the following command line option: